unow0517/42_NetPractice/README.md

 If you execute Bitwise AND IP address and Subnet Mask, then you can get network address
 ## Some Special Addresses

+`0.0.0.0/8` : Represents the default route or an unspecified address, not assignable to hosts.
 `127.0.0.0`~`127.255.255.255` indicates the device itself, so it cannot be used in local network.

 `192.168.0.0`~`192.168.255.255` : private IP address and it is not used on the Internet.